 %D_5 = [ %K_1 + %K_2 + %K_3 + %K_4 + %K_5 ] / 5

-Although different sources interpret this indicator in multiple ways, we can find some common ground amongst them.
+Although different sources interpret this indicator in multiple ways, we can find some common ground among them.
 The %K oscillator being above some threshold value (80 being a common one) is a common bullish momentum signal.
 Additionally, the %K crossing the %D indicator from below is also interpreted as a positive momentum signal.
 More often than not, traders use both signals in conjunction.

 Stochastic RSI = 100 * [ RSI_current - RSI_lowest ] / [ RSI_highest - RSI_lowest ]